Tyler-Hilbert/Documentation-Buddy/README.md

 # Documentation Buddy
-Research shows that developers spend 59% of their time on code comprehension tasks.
-Despite developers spending more time reading code than writing code, majority of software tools that exist today focus on one of the 3 categories: 1) improved environment setups, 2) packages that enable faster writing of code, 3) task and project management tools.
+93% of developers report having problems with documentation.
+This is the highest self-reported problem of any problem by software developers.
+Research shows that developers spend 58% of their time on code comprehension tasks.
+That means that "writing code" is more reading code and documentation than it is actually writing code.
+This raises some interesting questions.
+Why are the majority of software developer tools focused on faster ways to write code when reading it is more time consuming and frustrating?
+Also, does creating documentation have to be a painful process that 93% of developers are unsatisfied with the results?

-Poor software documentation increases development time long term, increases bugs and decreases the lifetime of software before it becomes unmaintainable.
-Documentation Buddy solves the issue of undocumented, poorly documented or incorrectly documented code.
+Documentation Buddy utilizes artificial intelligence and open source software to reinvent the way code is documented!

 # Roadmap
 ## Phase 1